Frequently Asked Questions

 The staff at the OISS is here to assist you; however, it is your responsibility to maintain your immigration status.
 When you sign your I-20 and use this document to enter the United States in F-1 status, you certify that you understand the terms and conditions concerning your admission to stay in the United States.
 Violation of United States Citizenship and Immigration Services (USCIS) regulations will result in the loss of your student status and may result in deportation.

-An F-1 student that fails to maintain status must apply for reinstatement.
+An F-1 student who fails to maintain status must apply for reinstatement.
 The USCIS district director will consider reinstating a student to F-1 status if the student can prove the following:

 • The student has not been out of status for more than five months prior to filing for reinstatement (unless he or she can show that there were exceptional circumstances that prevented the student from filing during the five month period)